From Femtoseconds to Gigaseconds: The SolDeg Platform for the Performance Degradation Analysis of Silicon Heterojunction Solar Cells: Methods and Results

 Our NEB simulations were performed in LAMMPS using the Si GAP \cite{PRX}.
 We used 32 replicas for each simulation.
-In our simulations we kept the non-heated atoms fixed, e.g. only the heated atoms are allowed to move replica-by-replica.
+In our simulations we kept the non-heated atoms fixed: only the heated atoms were allowed to move replica-by-replica.
 The energy stopping tolerance was $10^{-6}$ (unitless), and the force stopping tolerance was $10^{-6}$ eV/\AA.
 The simulation timestep was 10 fs.
 We used the \textit{fire} minimization algorithm, a damped dynamics method with a variable time step \cite{Bitzek}.

 The results of our NEB calculation are shown in Fig.~\ref{barrier_dist}.
-The barriers for defect creation processes are shown in panel (a), while the barriers for defect annihilation processes (a reverse transition across the defect creation barrier) are shown in panel (b).
-The matching energy scales of the two sets of transition processes ensures that the processes will be equally relevant to the time evolution of defect generation in the simulated heterostructures.
-We now move to our determination of the defect density in these heterostructures over long time scales (months to years).
+The distribution of the barriers for the defect creation processes is shown in panel (a), while the distribution of the barriers for defect annihilation processes (a reverse transition across the defect creation barrier) is shown in panel (b).
+Because of the similarity of the two distributions, both the creation and the annihilation processes will impact the time evolution of the defect density.
+Importantly, Fig.~\ref{barrier_dist} reveals an extremely broad distribution of barriers, from meV to 4 eV.
+Such an extremely broad barrier distribution is the hallmark of glassy phenomena, and is the driving force behind the defect density growing not only on microscopic time scales but also on the time scale of years.